Razakabdul-12/App/help/expense.md

 * **Manual Upload** - Take a photo or upload your receipt manually from your device.

 ### [Expense categories] What are expense categories?
 Expense categories help code expenses for accounting and financial reporting.
-Categories can be manually created or imported from connected platforms like QuickBooks and Xero.
+Categories can be manually created or imported from connected platforms like QuickBooks.
 Over time, Expensify learns how you categorize specific merchants and applies them automatically.

 ### [Track taxes] What is tax management in Expensify?
 Expensify allows you to configure and manage tax rates within your workspace, applicable on Collect and Control plans.
 This applies the correct tax rates to expenses based on currency and workspace settings.